Skip to content

 Chapter 3: The User Experience of AI

 Explore how to design interfaces that both delight users and gather valuable feedback, creating the virtuous cycle at the heart of the improvement flywheel.
+This chapter has three parts:

 Chapter 4: Understanding Your Users